George Lucas originally wanted David Lynch to direct Star Wars ‘Return of the Jedi’

-The 1983 space opera film, which was eventually directed by Richard Marquand with the screenplay by Lawrence Kasdan and Lucas himself, arrived as the third instalment in the original Star Wars trilogy and was met by astonishing commercial success alongside positive reviews.
+The now-iconic 1983 space opera film, which was eventually directed by Richard Marquand with the screenplay by Lawrence Kasdan and Lucas himself, arrived as the third instalment in the original Star Wars trilogy and was met by astonishing commercial success alongside positive reviews.

 While the cinematic values of Return of the Jedi may well have struggled to reach the heights of the Star Wars films that proceeded it, the project is highly celebrated by the most avid of George Lucas fans and the impressive performances of the likes of Mark Hamill, Harrison Ford, Carrie Fisher et al remains its lasting legacy.

 Despite its success, the film very nearly took a bizarre different route when David Lynch, the filmmaker who at the time had just been nominated for the Academy Award for Best Director for The Elephant Man, was approached by Lucas with the proposal of taking on Return of the Jedi.